dummytree/how-to-git/README.md

 ## 5. Commit to your changes
 ## 6. Push to new branch in remote

-Acknowledgements: Dimitri, Abhi, Prince, Harsh, Gunveet, Keshav
+Acknowledgements: Dimitri, Abhi, Prince, Harsh, Gunveet, Keshav, Abhi, Julian, Xinru, Mitesh, Yugandhar